Complaints policy

 Stage One

 Where residents raise additional complaints during the investigation, these will be incorporated into the stage 1 response if they are related, and the stage 1 response has not been issued.
-Where the stage 1 response has been issued, and the new issues are unrelated to those already being investigated or it would unreasonably delay the response, then the new issues will be logged as a new complaint.
+Where the stage 1 response has been issued, the new issues are unrelated to those already being investigated, or it would unreasonably delay the response, then the new issues will be logged as a new complaint.

 Stage Two